Micro-Computed Tomography beamline (MCT)

 Technical Information and Specifications

-The MCT beamline comprises three hutches centred at approximately 15, 24 and 31 m from the bending-magnet source point; all three are white-beam compatible.
+The MCT beamline comprises three hutches centred at approximately 15, 24 and 31 m from the bending-magnet source point.
 The first hutch (the first optical enclosure) houses the photon-delivery system, including mask, slits, collimator, DMM, VBM, diagnostics and shutters.
 The X-ray beam travels in vacuum until it passes through the Be window at the entrance to the second hutch, approximately 20 m from the source.
 The second and third hutches constitute the end stations for conducting user experiments.
 When the experiments are in the second hutch, a beam stop at the downstream end provides for safe and open access to the third hutch.
 When the experiments are in the third hutch, the second hutch is searched and secured.

 Each of the experimental end stations house two large, stable optical tables to support experimental equipment.
 These tables can be adjusted in height and (for the first end station) tilt, so that a fixed offset is maintained between the table surface and the X-ray beam for any configuration of the DMM and VBM in the photon-delivery system.